interaction-lab/HARMONI/README.md

 To further improve modularity, functionality in HARMONI is divided into individual modules.
 The modules are tightly coupled through a messaging scheme based on ROS actionlib, the details of which are described further in the harmoni_common_lib module.

 ## TODO
-- [ ] Describe to set up of the autostart scripts
+- [ ] Rearrange face detection package
 - [ ] Create a changelog